 So I've come to the possible and controversial conclusion that when I have one of these 'dreams', my soul is actually leaving my physical body.
 It's a well known theory often referred to as 'astral travel' or 'astral projection' which sounds like something from a science fiction comic strip but which is actually a phenomenon documented in cultures as widely separated as the ancient Egyptians and the Inuit.
 And many in between.
 So it isn't just a 'new age' notion or a fashionable invention, it's a known 'thing'.
 And if the tag 'astral projection' smacks of something a little 'out there' (which of course it literally could be in fact) then I prefer to use the term that some use for this journeying outside the body, 'soul travel'.

 I was keen, being Jewish, to know whether this soul travel is recognised in Judaism.
-I was pleased to find that it is but it's a confusing picture.
-To actively pursue the pratcise is forbidden it seems but the idea of the soul exisitng separately from the body (referred to as Neshama) is acknowledged.
-So I would say that a lucid 'dream' that occurs without the conscious intention of the dreamer and ends up in soul travel must be some kind of natural state surely?
+I was pleased to find that it is, but it's a confusing picture.
+To actively pursue the pratcise is forbidden it seems, but the idea of the soul existing separately from the body (referred to as Neshama) is acknowledged.
+So I would say that a lucid 'dream', one that occurs without the conscious intention of the dreamer and ends up in soul travel, must be some kind of natural state surely?
 And if it is natural and involuntary then how can it be forbidden?

 But that's folklore, isn't it?

 If one accepts that soul travel is a real state of being then it raises many more questions than answers.

 But regardless, I find the concept quite comforting.
 The very thought of being able to take off and go anywhere without the limitations of the physical body is incredibly liberating – and opens the mind to the idea that anything is possible and that the possibilities are endless.